 Why does Amtrak do this?

-As I said in the intro, Amtrak does not run back-to-back trains; instead, they have three long-distance routes where the trains split or come together.
+As I said in the intro, Amtrak does not run back-to-back trains; instead, it has three long-distance routes on which the trains split or come together.

 Splitting trains allows Amtrak to serve more areas more efficiently with less equipment.